Gunnstein/lahc/README.rst

 ------------------

 The behaviour of the LAHC algorithm is governed by a single parameter, the history length.
+To alter the history length of the algorithm, adjust the ``history_length`` parameter of the class.

 If the history length is set to one, the LAHC algorithm is equivalent to a simple greedy Hill Climbing algorithm.
 Increasing the history length generally improves the solution quality and also increases the time to convergence.